alphagov/govuk-developer-docs/source/manual/ask-for-technical-support-out-of-hours.html.md

 If we agree that a change needs out of hours technical support, we will:

+* find a delivery manager to lead on planning the work
-* find someone from the technical team to lead on the work, so you have a single point of contact.
+* find someone from the technical team to lead on the work, so you have a single technical point of contact
 * help the lead person determine how many other people need to be involved (and who they should be)
+* help the delivery manager plan when work should happen, including planning how this will affect teams for at least the next two weeks

 ## How to communicate during technical changes out of hours